titaenstad/norwegian_rhyme_scheme_corpus/README.md

 # Data set
 This data set consists of 5158 stanzas, or 26 198 lines annotated with rhyme scheme codes.
 This poetry stems from 11 books from the source corpus.
-We will hopefully be able to extend this in the future.
+We will hopefully be able to expand this in the future.

 # File structure
 The directory `poems` contain unannotated poetry files.